 Mr. Lanzit may have been born in 1926.
 He enjoyed a membership in the Northern California DX Club as early as 1951.
-He also enjoyed contesting on 20 meters in the 1950s.ii Perhaps he studied at the University of California, Berkeley in this period.
+He also enjoyed contesting on 20 meters in the 1950s.
+Perhaps he studied at the University of California, Berkeley in this period.
 He lived on Hilldale Avenue in Berkeley.

 Later W6UYX moved to Moraga, on the East side of the Coastal Range.
 He is there listed in the 1983 Callbook.
+The Callbook lists Richard Lanzit in Berkeley in 1946 and thereafter for many years.